Postprocessing and reporting

 Alias of div(), for backwards compatibility.

-message_ix.report.operator.as_message_df(qty: AnyQuantity, name: str, dims: Mapping, common: Mapping, wrap: Literal[True] = True) Dict[str, DataFrame][source]
+message_ix.report.operator.as_message_df(qty: AnyQuantity, name: str, dims: Mapping, common: Mapping, wrap: Literal[True] = True) dict[str, DataFrame][source]

 message_ix.report.operator.as_message_df(qty: AnyQuantity, name: str, dims: Mapping, common: Mapping, wrap: Literal[False]) DataFrame